 - 1. The BLM should reject the State of Alaska's application for lands underlying the Kuskokwim River in the area withdrawn by Public Land Order 255 (at McGrath).
-The United States retained title to the riverbed in this land withdrawal at statehood and later conveyed these submerged lands out of federal ownership. - 2.
+The United States retained title to the riverbed in this land withdrawal at statehood. - 2.
 The BLM should approve the State of Alaska's application for the remainder of the lands underlying the Kuskokwim River from Kuskokwim Bay upstream to the confluence of its North and South Forks.
 Under title navigability law, title to the unreserved riverbed passed to the State of Alaska when it entered the Union on January 3, 1959.